joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/25/nyregion/nyc-sewers-arrest.html

 **Live Updates: East Coast Braces as Powerful Nor’easter Approaches**\
-`Rain, flooding and gusty winds are in the forecast this weekend for much of the coastal Northeast, including New York, Long Island and Boston.`\
+`Rain, flooding and strong winds are in the forecast this weekend for much of the coastal Northeast, including New York, Long Island and Boston.`\
 https://www.nytimes.com/live/2026/09/25/nyregion/noreaster-storm-nyc-weekend